 Nest labs is a home automation company that creates wifi enabled, self-learning, smoke detector and advanced thermostats.
 The co-founder is none other than creator of iPod, Tony Fadell.
 The deal makes it obvious that Google is not only going to improve their search engine algorithm in future, but also they are ready to make your home system automated.

 Verizon is buying the pitiful remains of what used to be the king of the Internet.
 Yahoo is probably the most mismanaged giant tech company ever.
 They had the opportunity to expand beyond the core of search business, and they screwed it all up.

-The deal is expected to be finalized in the first quarter of 2017.
 The shareholders will keep the Yahoo’s lucrative investments in Chinese eCommerce giant Alibaba and Yahoo Japan.
 They will split into a separate, yet to be named, publicly traded company.
 The deal also excludes Yahoo’s cash and some patents.

 8. Microsoft Buys Nokia – $7.2 Billion

 Once upon a time when Nokia was the leader of Mobile market, but in recent years Android platform has destroyed their all customer trust and selling values.
 Microsoft has decided to give a tough competition in the mobile market by buying Nokia mobile unit for more than US $7 billion that includes mapping services, patent portfolio and 32,000 employees.